NullHooks/NullHooks/README.md

 - [X] Nade projectiles outside screen
 - [X] Add option for disabling watermark and stats
 - [ ] Make gui checkboxes enable by clicking the name of the feature
+- [ ] Support wchar strings in renderer (Russian characers for example, see comment in renderer)
 - [ ] Add "defusing" to bomb timer
 - [ ] Reset bomb timer on new round
 - [ ] Add aim stuff